infracamp/infracamp/docs/mission/index.md

 But superiority is needed to fulfill tasks modern businesses require.

 Most superior programmers therefor won't apply to offers made regarding foreign languages or frameworks.
 They want to stay in their scope; which makes them inaccessible to rigid companies.
+(Rigid requests regarding language and framework will prevent [>93%](https://github.com/collections/programming-languages) from applying)

 The microservice approach allows different languages to interoperate using common interfaces and allows superiority from the whole spectrum of development.